pulumi/docs/content/blog/when-to-use-azure-cosmos-db/index.md

 | NewSQL | Spanner, CockroachDB | Global applications requiring both scale and consistency      |
 | Dynamo-Inspired | DynamoDB, Cassandra | High write throughput, eventually consistent applications                        |

 Cosmos DB can look like each of those categories.
-This is because it's a multi-model DB, with a number of APIs, but fundamentally, it's backed by a document-based storage layer.
+This is because it's a multi-model DB, with a number of APIs that correspond to each model type.
+Despite it having a SQL interface (often recognized as the most used and recommended interface), and despite it purporting to be multi-model, at its lowest layer, it is actually backed by a document-based storage layer.
+It is a powerful document database, one with tunable consistency, distribution by logical and physical partition, and more, but it's helpful to know how the storage layer works to understand everything else.
+I'm going to show some examples, but first let's clear up what Cosmos DB is not.

 ![Cosmos DB APIs](apis.png)